akrav4enk0/cnp-fraud-anomaly-detection/README.md

 ## Method summary

 - **Split.**

   Strictly chronological `train` (60%) / `val` (20%) / `holdout` (20%) windows by
   `TransactionDT`, shared identically across all four notebooks via `artifacts/split_config.json`.
   `holdout` is the outline's "test" window, renamed to make explicit that its labels are never used for any fitting or selection decision.

+- **EDA & Feature Audit (Parts 1-2).**

+Weekly fraud rate is non-stationary (2.1-5.1%, with a spike in late March), and several id_*/D*/dist* fields are structurally missing (85-99% of rows) rather than missing at random — both motivate the chronological split and explicit missingness indicators rather than silent imputation.
+The 339 raw V-columns are reduced to 11 groups by missingness-pattern clustering, each kept as its first principal component.
+Two robustness checks validate this design: a leakage smoke test (single-feature AUCs well below levels that would flag a hidden join) and a population stability index (PSI) audit, which flags D-block time-delta features as the main drift risk."

 - **Preprocessing (Part 3).**

   Every fitted statistic (rare-category vocab, frequency encodings, UID aggregates, V-block PCA, one-hot categories, imputation median, scaler mean/std) is fit on `train`-split rows only, then applied to `val`/`holdout`.
 Two feature branches are produced: a